Model Context Protocol: The Open Standard for AI Integrations

 | Amazon Q | Yes | – | – | – | – | – |

-Furthermore, numerous other applications support MCP: Cline, Continue, Goose, fast-agent, OpenAI Codex, 5ire, AgenticFlow, BoltAI, Chatbox, and many more .
+Many other applications support MCP too: Cline, Continue, Goose, fast-agent, OpenAI Codex, 5ire, AgenticFlow, BoltAI, Chatbox and many more .

-A special case currently applies to ChatGPT: According to OpenAI, full MCP with write/modify actions is currently in the beta rollout phase for Business, Enterprise, and Edu; Pro currently supports MCP in Developer Mode with read/fetch permissions .
+ChatGPT is currently a special case: according to OpenAI, full MCP with write/modify actions is in beta rollout for Business, Enterprise and Edu, while Pro supports MCP in Developer Mode with read/fetch permissions .

-VS Code offers particularly comprehensive MCP integration: Configuration via .vscode/mcp.json, sandbox support on macOS/Linux, auto-discovery from Claude Desktop configurations, and CLI installation via code --add-mcp .
+VS Code offers particularly comprehensive MCP integration: configuration via .vscode/mcp.json, sandbox support on macOS/Linux, auto-discovery of Claude Desktop configurations and CLI installation via code --add-mcp .

 5.2.
 Which SDKs are available and in which languages?